Find out more about our academic programs by selecting a tab.

-IAU requires evidence of an earned bachelor degree in business, management, or administration with a minimum cumulative grade point average of 2.5 or equivalent.
+IAU requires evidence of an earned bachelor degree in a related major or discipline.
 Other disciplines may be acceptable and shall be reviewed on a case-by-case basis, and they may require prerequisite courses.
 All degrees must be earned at an appropriately accredited institution or foreign equivalent.
 IAU understands the differing rigor of schools and grading scales around the world, and IAU evaluates prior academic credentials within their own context.
 Exceptions may be made on a case-by-case basis.

 Information Technology: IAU requires students to possess computer and internet skills sufficient to effectively participate in IAU’s pedagogical model and conduct research at the graduate level.